CategoricalData/hydra/hydra-java/README.md

 as well as a pair of "visitor" classes: `Element.Visitor` and `Element.PartialVisitor`.
 The first two classes are used instantiate an `Element` either as the first alternative (a vertex) or the second (an edge).
 The `Visitor` class is for pattern matching over the alternatives, and `PartialVisitor` is a convenient extension of the same which allows us to supply a default value for alternatives we do not care to match explicitly.
-The [Rewriting](https://github.com/CategoricalData/hydra/blob/main/hydra-java/src/main/java/hydra/Rewriting.java) and [Reduction](https://github.com/CategoricalData/hydra/blob/main/hydra-java/src/main/java/hydra/Reduction.java) classes are good examples of pattern matching in action.
+The [Rewriting](https://github.com/CategoricalData/hydra/blob/main/hydra-java/src/main/java/hydra/Rewriting.java) and [Reduction](https://github.com/CategoricalData/hydra/blob/main/hydra-java/src/main/java/hydra/Reduction.java) classes are good examples of pattern matching in action, and there are simpler examples in [VisitorTest.java](https://github.com/CategoricalData/hydra/blob/main/hydra-java/src/test/java/hydra/VisitorTest.java).